The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Research Opportunities and Challenges

 \subsection{Information Timeliness and Semantic/Pragmatic Communications}

 The scalability of a network is restricted by the communication capability of its deployment, as coordinating multiple parts demands communication.
-Ideally, all nodes communicate simultaneously without congestion, which calls for a network architecture to manage the traffic.
-It is inefficient to transmit the state of every user to every individual within a multi-player virtual environment, raising the challenge of transmitting only necessary information to each individual.
+Ideally, all nodes communicate simultaneously without congestion, which calls for a network architecture to manage the traffic. \phuc{Transmitting the state of every user to all participants in a multi-player virtual environment is inefficient, presenting the challenge of selectively transmitting only essential information.
+Synchronization and lag compensation have the potential to help optimizing the timing of data packet transmission, ensuring efficient and timely updates across the network.}

 The paradigms of \emph{semantic and pragmatic (effective) communication} can be valuable towards identifying such important information.
 Semantic techniques interpret user-specific characteristics, such as profiles, preferences, and actions, rather than the entirety generated messages.
 These interpretations enable proper orchestration of networking interactions, thus enhancing the overall experience.